-- 14. The applicant shall submit the required Construction Excavation Fee to the Antelope Valley Air Quality Management District (AVAQMD) prior to the issuance of any grading and/or construction permits.
+- 15. The applicant shall submit the required Construction Excavation Fee to the Antelope Valley Air Quality Management District (AVAQMD) prior to the issuance of any grading and/or construction permits.
 This includes compliance with all prerequisites outlined in District Rule 403, Fugitive Dust, including submission and approval of a Dust Control Plan, installation of signage and the completion of a successful onsite compliance inspection by an AVAQMD field inspector.
-Proof of compliance shall be submitted to the City. - c.
+Proof of compliance shall be submitted to the City. - b.
 Subsidence is the sinking of the soil caused by the extraction of water, petroleum, etc. Subsidence can result in geologic hazards known as fissures.
-Fissures are typically associated with faults or groundwater withdrawal, which result in the cracking of the ground surface.
-According to Figure 2-3 of the City of Lancaster's Master Environmental Assessment, the project site is not known to be within an area of subject to sinkholes, subsidence (LMEA Figure 2-3) or any other form of soil instability.
-The closest fissures/sinkholes are located approximately 4 miles north of the project site at Lancaster Boulevard and 35th Street West.
-The proposed project would be required to have a geotechnical study prepared and all recommendations followed as part of the building permit process.
-These recommendations would ensure that any impacts associated with forms of soil instability would be less than significant.
-For a discussion of potential impacts regarding liquefaction, please refer to Item VI.a.

-- d.
-The soil on the project site is characterized by a low shrink/swell potential (LMEA Figure 2-3), which is not an expansive soil as defined by Table 18-1-B of the Uniform Building Code.
-A soils report on the soils within the project site shall be submitted to the City by the project developer prior to grading of the property and the recommendations of the report shall be incorporated into the development of the property.
+Fissures are typically associated with faults or groundwater withdrawal, which results in the cracking of the ground surface.
+According to Figure 2-3 of the City of Lancaster's Master Environmental Assessment, the project site is not known to be within an area subject to fissuring, sinkholes, or subsidence or any other form of geologic unit or soil instability.
+The closest sinkholes and fissures are located along Lancaster Boulevard between 30th Street West and 35th Street West approximately 0.5 mile north of the project site.
+For a discussion of potential impacts regarding liquefaction, please refer to Section Item VII.a.
+Therefore, no impacts would occur. - d.
+The soil on the project site is characterized by a low shrink/swell potential (LMEA Figure 2-3).
+A soils report for the proposed project shall be submitted to the City by the project developer prior to grading and the recommendations of the report shall be incorporated into the development of the proposed project.
 Therefore, impacts would be less than significant. - e.
 The proposed project would be tied into the sanitary sewer system.
-No septic or alternative means of wastewater disposal are part of the proposed project.
-Therefore, no impacts would occur. - f.
+No septic or alternative means of waste water disposal are part of the proposed project.
+Therefore, no impacts would occur.

+f.
 The proposed project would not directly or indirectly destroy a unique paleontological resource, site, or geologic feature.
 Therefore, no impacts would occur.

-Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact VIII.
+Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact VIII.
 GREENHOUSE GAS EMISSIONS.
-Would the project: a) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment? Х b) Conflict with an applicable plan, policy, or regulation adopted for the purpose of reducing the emissions of greenhouse gases? Х

-- a.
-The proposed project consists of a 32-lot residential subdivision.
+Would the project: a) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment?
+X b) Conflict with an applicable plan, policy, or regulation adopted for the purpose of reducing the emissions of greenhouse gases?
+X a-b.
+The proposed project consists of a 29-lot residential subdivision.
 As discussed in Item III.b., the proposed project would generate air emissions during construction and operational activities, some of which may be greenhouse gases.
 These emissions are anticipated to be less than the thresholds established by AVAQMD due to the size of the project and therefore would not prevent the State from reaching its greenhouse gas reduction targets.
-Once the development is operational, it would generate emissions, primarily from vehicles and other activities associated with the industrial uses, including landscape maintenance, heating/cooling maintenance, etc. However, the development would require to comply with the requirements of the City's Net Zero Energy Ordinance, Water Efficient Landscape Ordinance, and other requirements which increase the efficiency of buildings and reduce air emissions.
-Therefore, impacts would be less than significant. - b.
-The proposed project would also comply with the greenhouse gas goals and polices identified in the City of Lancaster General Plan (LMEA p.7-2 to 7-15) and in the City's adopted Climate Action Plan.
+Once the development is operational, it would generate emissions, primarily from vehicles and other activities associated with the residential uses, including yard maintenance, heating/cooling maintenance, etc. However, the development would be required to comply with the requirements of the City's Net Zero Energy Ordinance, Water Efficient Landscape Ordinance, and other requirements which increase the efficiency of buildings and reduce air emissions.
+Therefore, impacts would be less than significant.

+The proposed project would also be in compliance with the greenhouse gas goals and polices identified in the City of Lancaster General Plan (LMEA p.7-2 to 7-15) and in the City's adopted Climate Action Plan.
 Therefore, impacts with respect to conflicts with an agency's plans, policies, and regulations would be less than significant.